hermiter: R package for Sequential Nonparametric Estimation: Related work

-The second broad category of online quantile estimation algorithms, of which the Hermite series based algorithm is a member, assumes that the observations to be analyzed are a realization of a stochastic process.
+The second broad category of online quantile estimation algorithms, of which the Hermite series based algorithm is a member (i.e. the algorithm proposed in \cite{stephanou2017sequential} and implemented in \textsf{hermiter}), assume that the observations to be analyzed are a realization of a random process.
 Approximating quantiles is then a nonparametric statistical estimation problem.
-Algorithms in this category include \cite{P2, extP2First,extP2Second, P2ewma,ewsa,yazidi2017multiplicative, hammer2019tracking, hammer2019new, tiwari2019technique}.
-The aforementioned algorithms only apply to pre-specified quantiles however.
-The Hermite series based approach allows the online estimation of arbitrary quantiles at any point in time however (along with a direct online estimate of the full CDF) which is more general.
-A recently introduced algorithm by \cite{gan2018moment}, involving moment-based quantile sketches, furnishes an efficient approach to quantile estimation but focusses on rapid mergeability and single quantile queries.
+Algorithms in this category are numerous \citep{P2, extP2First,extP2Second, P2ewma,ewsa,yazidi2017multiplicative, hammer2019tracking, hammer2019new, tiwari2019technique}.
+The aforementioned algorithms in the literature only apply to pre-specified quantiles however.
+A recently introduced algorithm by \cite{gan2018moment} involving moment-based quantile sketches, furnishes an efficient approach to quantile estimation but focusses on rapid mergeability and single quantile queries.
 See also \cite{mitchell2021empirical} for a comparison of the moment-based quantile sketch algorithm with several other algorithms on a large collection of real-world data sets.
-In \cite{mitchell2021empirical}, orthogonal series based quantile estimators similar to those in \cite{stephanou2017sequential} are studied, including an estimator based on the Chebyshev-Hermite polynomials (also known as the ``Probabilist's'' Hermite polynomials).
-These are different orthogonal polynomials than those used in \cite{stephanou2017sequential}, which are instead the ``Physicist's'' Hermite polynomials, and thus the results in \cite{mitchell2021empirical} do not directly apply to our estimators.
-The popular t-digest approach, \cite{dunning2021t}, maintains an estimate of the empirical distribution function and allows the estimation of arbitrary quantiles, presenting similar capabilities to the Hermite series based approach.
+In \cite{mitchell2021empirical} orthogonal series based quantile estimators similar to those in \cite{stephanou2017sequential} are studied, including an estimator based on the Chebyshev-Hermite polynomials (also known as the ``Probabilist's" Hermite polynomials).
+These are different orthogonal polynomials than those used in \cite{stephanou2017sequential}, which are instead the ``Physicist's" Hermite polynomials, and thus the results in \cite{mitchell2021empirical} do not directly apply to the estimators implemented in \textsf{hermiter}.
+The popular t-digest approach \citep{dunning2021t} maintains an estimate of the empirical distribution function and allows the estimation of arbitrary quantiles, presenting similar capabilities to the Hermite series based approach.
 This algorithm has the useful property of maintaining an accuracy which is nearly constant relative to $p(1-p)$ for the p-quantile.
 In addition, the t-digest algorithm has many desirable properties in practice, such as approximate mergeability, and is fast and accurate.
-As we will demonstrate though, the Hermite series based methods appear to have superior accuracy in the cases we studied with roughly comparable speed.
-In addition, the Hermite series based algorithms facilitate online quantile estimation in non-stationary settings with small and constant memory requirements whereas the t-digest algorithm does not allow dynamic quantile estimation.